nmkazantsev/easyNarodMon/README.md

 # easyNarodMon
 A library for esp8266 boards for easy communicating with https://narodmon.ru/

+Please, write me about any features you would like to see in this library!

 Use standart procedure for installation: download zip-package and add .zip library in you Arduino IDE.
 Please, do not forget to check out an example.

 Short description: